 Federal Stafford Loans

 Federal Stafford Loans are need-based loans provided directly to students through the Federal Direct Loan Program.
 The amount you can borrow each year depends on your grade level.
-The Federal Stafford Loan interest rate is fixed at 3.4% for loans with an award period beginning after July 1, 2012.
-In your first year, you can borrow up to $3,500; in your second year, up to $4,500; and in succeeding years, up to $5,500, with an additional $2,000 in Unsubsidized Stafford loan money.
+The Federal Stafford Loan (subsidized and unsubsidized) interest rate for Undergraduate students is fixed at 3.86% and the Federal Unsubsidized Stafford Loan interest rate for Graduate students is fixed at 5.4% for loans with an award period beginning after July 1, 2013.
+Undergraduate students in your first year, can borrow up to $3,500; in your second year, up to $4,500; and in succeeding years, up to $5,500, with an additional $2,000 in Unsubsidized Stafford loan money.
 The combined Subsidized and Unsubsidized Stafford loan aggregate limit is $31,000.

-The Stafford annual loan limit for a student enrolled in a graduate or professional program of study is $20,500.00 for each academic year, with subsidized loans comprising no more than $8,500.00 of the total amount borrowed for 2011-2012.
-For any period of study beginning after July 12, 2012, all Stafford loans for graduate and professional program students will be unsubsidized.
+The Stafford annual loan limit for a student enrolled in a graduate or professional program of study is $20,500.00.
+For any period of study beginning after July 1, 2012, all Stafford loans for graduate and professional program students are unsubsidized.
 A graduate or professional student's unpaid principal amount of Stafford loans (including all SLS and Direct Stafford loans received or any portion of an outstanding consolidation loan that fully repaid such loans) may not exceed $138,500.
 Subsidized Stafford loans may comprise no more than $65,000.00 of the total amount borrowed.
 If you qualify for the interest subsidy based on your need, the Federal government will pay the interest while you are in school until six months after your studies have ended.
 You must then begin repayment of principal and interest.

 The Federal Government requires that in order to qualify for a Federal Stafford student loan, you must: